raulmldv/chef-bcpc/README.md

 [virtual/README](virtual/README.md).
 * Set the variables in `virtual/vagrantbox.json`.
 The variable `vagrant_box` specifies the Vagrant box we use to build the virtual environment, and `vagrant_box_version` specifies the version of the Vagrant box.
+These variables are specified per Ansible inventory group of hosts, and must have a "default" group as is done in the default `vagrantbox.json`.
 * If one would like to build a pre-provisioned custom Packer box and use it as the base box to create the virtual environment, the steps below should be followed:
   * Create `virtual/packer/config/variables.json` and set the variables.
 Depends on the